TForest-UwU/Switchy/README.md

 -----DISCLAIMER-----

-I did not make this myself i just mashed 2 exisitng programs together to create this, listed the 2 programs below.
+I did not make this myself i just mashed 2 existing programs together to create this, i listed the 2 programs below.

 Python-Host
 Made by: OpenWonderLabs